PDGGK/LLM-Research-Internship-2025/Internship_Log_Week2_Dec8_to_Dec12.md

 I used AI to help me read the paper, but Gemini 1.5 Pro might have higher hallucination rates and misled me about the paper's core mechanism.
 Reflecting on this: facing such professional, lengthy papers, if I don't rely on AI at all, research speed would be very slow; but if I don't thoroughly understand the problem before starting implementation, I'll end up spending even more time on corrections later.
 It's a dilemma.

 Going forward, I need to study each paper's specific operations more carefully, not just look at the general architecture.
-Continue trying more test data.

 **Additional Task**